 Look for gestures, slang, sentence structure.
 Note clothing, hairstyles, house furnishings, kitchen gadgets, cars, trolleys, neighborhoods.
 I watched a lot of silent movies and got a kick out of all the emoting required when tone and voice could not be used to convey meaning.
-I was intrigued with how the frames flickered and with the fonts used on the titles.
+I was intrigued by how the frames flickered, and the fonts used on the titles.

 Diaries, recipe books, grocery lists, ticket stubs, utility bills, any paper history that might be tucked into an old trunk, stuffed into the back of a photo album, or crammed into an ancient coffee can could yield details to delight your readers.

 Don’t have any items like that lurking in yours or a relative’s attic?
 Don’t despair.
 Poke around Pinterest, eBay, or online museum collections.